MichaelWallace30/CommProtocol/README.md

 - CMake (At least 2.8 and above)
 - Visual Studio 2013+ (if using windows)
 - GCC 4.8+ (if using linux/posix operating systems)
+- Python 3.0+ (optional to make it easier to set up)

 Simply download this repository (Clone if you will), navigate to the directory/folder of where you cloned this repository, and create a new folder called "build." inside this build directory, you will open a command prompt (or bash shell) inside and use the following command: